s3vtyq/log-anomaly-detector/README.md

 - Autoencoder option with PyTorch
 - A mode that tails a log file in real-time

-But honestly it works well enough for a portfolio piece.

 MIT.
 Fork it if you want.